nmsa/tma-framework-p/README.md

 * `action` -- identifies the adaptation to be promoted by the actuator
 * `configuration` -- configuration data for the action, which can be included in the form of key/value format

-All the messages should be added in the `execute` topic, which will be consumed by `TMA_Execute`.